eoladil/fam/README.md

 * **Ignore:** `fam -i org.vim.Vim` (Prevents shadowing native Vim)
 * **Environment:** `fam -e org.mozilla.firefox MOZ_ENABLE_WAYLAND=1`
 * **Backup:** `fam --backup ~/fam-config.tar.gz`

-## How It Works

-FAM calculates a "clean name" for each Flatpak.
-If a system command already exists with that name, it appends `-flatpak` to prevent conflicts.
-Aliases are stored in `~/.bashrc.d/` or `~/.config/fish/`.
-A systemd path unit monitors Flatpak export directories to trigger silent updates upon application changes.

-## Disclaimer

-The script was made with AI assistance for personal use.
-Although it works reliably on Fedora Silverblue, please check the source code before running it.

 ## License